 WEDNESDAY AFTERNOON UPDATE:

-Tomorrow morning’s major data is the preliminary reading of the 2nd Quarter Gross Domestic Product (GDP) at 8:30 AM ET.
+Tomorrow brings a major release with the preliminary reading of the 2nd Quarter Gross Domestic Product (GDP) at 8:30 AM ET.
 This index is considered to be the benchmark indicator of economic growth or weakness.
 It is the total of all goods and services that are produced in the U.S. and usually has a great deal of influence on the financial markets.
 This reading is arguably the single most important report we get regularly.
-Current forecasts are estimating that the economy grew at a 2.5% annual rate during the second quarter, rebounding significantly from the first quarter's 0.2% decline.
-A faster rate of growth should hurt bond prices, leading to higher mortgage rates.
-But a smaller than expected reading will likely fuel a bond market rally and push mortgage pricing lower since it would indicate the economy was not as strong as many had thought.
+Current forecasts are estimating that the economy grew at an annual rate of 8.2% during the April through June months.
+A stronger GDP number would be bad news for bonds and rates since it would mean the economy was stronger than thought.

 If I were considering financing/refinancing a home, I would....
 Lock if my closing was taking place within 7 days...
 Lock if my closing was taking place between 8 and 20 days...
 Float if my closing was taking place between 21 and 60 days...
 Float if my closing was taking place over 60 days from now...
 This is only my opinion of what I would do if I were financing a home.
 It is only an opinion and cannot be guaranteed to be in the best interest of all/any other borrowers.